robertlemmen/raku-cache-async/README.md

   but no lock help while calling the producer function.
 * Propagates exceptions from producer transparently
 * Get entry from cache only if present, without loading/refreshing.
+* Configurably, Nil values can be passed through without caching them
 * Monitoring of hit rate

 ## Upcoming Features